Pop takes podium in "cheeky, cheesy" closing ceremony

 ECHOES

-The Beatles may be honored again on Sunday evening, just as they were a fortnight ago when Paul McCartney led spectators in a sing-a-long of "Hey Jude".
+The Beatles may be honoured again on Sunday evening, just as they were a fortnight ago when Paul McCartney led spectators in a sing-a-long of "Hey Jude".

 Music spanning the centuries, including stirring tunes by Elgar, is set to return, as are words from William Shakespeare.